-The Ross Valley Paramedic Authority (RVPA) is governed by an eight-member Board of Directors made up of representatives appointed from constituent public agencies, the city and town councils of Fairfax, San Anselmo, Ross, Larkspur, Corte Madera, Sleepy Hollow Fire Protection District, Kentfield Fire District, and County of Marin.
+The Ross Valley Paramedic Authority (RVPA) is governed by an eight-member Board of Directors made up of representatives appointed from constituent public agencies, the city and town councils of Fairfax, San Anselmo, Ross, Larkspur, Corte Madera, the Board of Directors of Sleepy Hollow Fire Protection District and Kentfield Fire Protection District, and the Board of Supervisors of the County of Marin.
 Directors do not receive compensation.

 RVPA is a Joint Powers Authority (JPA) comprised of eight governmental jurisdictions within the Ross Valley.
 RVPA provides Advanced and Basic Life Support emergency ambulance service to a population of approximately 53,000 residents across more than 20 square miles.

 - 1 st Thursday Quarterly, 6:30 PM (September-December-March-June)